-Based on time, resource reservation, and policy enforcement by distributed shapers, Deterministic Networking provides the capability to carry specified unicast or multicast data streams for real-time applications with extremely low data loss rates and bounded latency, to support time-sensitive and mission-critical applications on a converged enterprise infrastructure.
+Based on time, resource reservation, and policy enforcement by distributed shapers, deterministic networking (DetNet) provides the capability to carry specified unicast or multicast data streams for real-time applications with extremely low data loss rates and bounded latency, so as to support time-sensitive and mission-critical applications on a converged enterprise infrastructure.

-Deterministic Networking in the IP world is an attempt to eliminate packet loss for a committed bandwidth while ensuring a worst case end-to-end latency, regardless of the network conditions and across technologies.
+Deterministic networking aims at eliminating packet loss for a committed bandwidth while ensuring a worst case end-to-end latency, regardless of the network conditions and across technologies.
 By leveraging lower layer (Layer 2 and below) capabilities, L3 can exploit the use of a service layer, steering over multiple technologies, and using media independent signaling to provide high reliability, precise time delivery, and rate enforcement.
 Deterministic networking can be seen as a set of new Quality of Service (QoS) guarantees of worst-case delivery.
 IP networks become more deterministic when the effects of statistical multiplexing (jitter and collision loss) are mostly eliminated.
 This requires a tight control of the physical resources to maintain the amount of traffic within the physical capabilities of the underlying technology, e.g., using time-shared resources (bandwidth and buffers) per circuit, and/or by shaping and/or scheduling the packets at every hop.

-Key attributes of Deterministic Networking include:
+Key attributes of Deterministic networking include: